Eminer (EM) Price Tops $0.0031

-Eminer (CURRENCY:EM) traded up 0.7% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on July 29th.
-One Eminer coin can now be purchased for $0.0031 or 0.00000008 BTC on major exchanges.
-During the last seven days, Eminer has traded 6.7% higher against the U.S. dollar.
-Eminer has a market cap of $4.44 million and $1.15 million worth of Eminer was traded on exchanges in the last day.
+Eminer (CURRENCY:EM) traded up 1.6% against the US dollar during the 1-day period ending at 14:00 PM ET on July 31st.
+One Eminer coin can currently be purchased for about $0.0031 or 0.00000008 BTC on major cryptocurrency exchanges.
+Eminer has a total market cap of $4.46 million and approximately $1.15 million worth of Eminer was traded on exchanges in the last day.
+In the last seven days, Eminer has traded 7.2% higher against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.